Dacia Spring review – Britain’s cheapest new EV

 Considering the Spring has never been sold in the UK, it’s no surprise there’s no reliability data available just yet.
 But, given the car's simplicity and relative lack of mechanical parts compared with a combustion-engined supermini, we’d hope any issues would be relatively easy to fix.

-Dacia itself didn’t perform too strongly in our 2023 Driver Power satisfaction survey, coming 26th out of the 32 manufacturers included.
-Around a quarter of owners of its petrol and diesel models told us they’d experienced a fault within the first year, and marked down handling, exterior styling and quality.
-Owners were more impressed with low running costs and value, where the maker came top.
+Dacia itself didn’t perform too strongly in our 2024 Driver Power satisfaction survey, coming 22nd out of the 32 manufacturers, but this was an improvement of four places over the 2023 result.
+Around 21% of Dacia owners told us they’d experienced a fault within the first year, and marked down handling, exterior styling and quality.
+Owners were more impressed with low running costs and value, where the maker came eight and top respectively.

 Safety